mouryarahul/micropython-unm3-pybd/README.md

 A modified NM3 driver from: https://github.com/bensherlock/nm3-python-driver

 For an example of usage as part of a PYBD MicroPython application see: https://github.com/bensherlock/micropython-unm3-pybd-example

+When used as a OTA updateable module include as: unm3_pybd.main.*